Gummy Vitamin Trends 2024: What Manufacturing Teams Are Quietly Fixing

 6) Cleaner labels raise the bar on process control

-Cleaner labels are still driving decisions in 2024, but gummies make those decisions more complicated.
-Color and flavor systems can be sensitive to heat, oxygen exposure, and timing-meaning process control becomes a key part of delivering a consistent consumer experience.
+Cleaner labels are still driving decisions, but gummies make those decisions more complicated.
+Color and flavor systems can be sensitive to heat, oxygen exposure, and timing—meaning process control becomes key to delivering a consistent experience.
+Small changes can create noticeable differences:

 • Overcooking or inconsistent cook curves affecting flavor notes